Common questions on new assessment

 While taking the assessment, you will be given two opportunities to answer a question correctly.
 To pass the assessment, you will need to achieve a final score of 80% correct.
 However, if you do not pass, you will be able to retake it the following year without loss of certification status.

-A grace year will always be offered the following year to retake the assessment if you did not pass, or did not take it when required.
+For diplomates enrolled in the Continuous Certification Program, a grace year will always be offered the following year to retake the assessment if you did not pass, or did not take it when required.
 A $50 fee will be charged for taking the assessment in the grace year.
 If you do not pass the assessment in the grace year, you will lose your certification.
 A secure exam would then be required.

 We felt it was important that lapsed diplomates have a special pathway that allows them to regain their certification within a short timeframe (year 1), but also ensures they are satisfactorily meeting the requirements of Continuous Certification.
 Once registration opens for the new assessment, lapsed diplomates will need to submit information regarding their professional standing and CME activities; this is an entirely online process that can be completed within a few days.
 Most recently lapsed diplomates or diplomates with other ABS certificates will already have many of the items submitted.